bpython/bpython/doc/sphinx/source/contributing.rst

 Getting your development environment set up
 -------------------------------------------

-bpython supports Python 2.7, 3.6 and newer.
-The code is compatible with all supported versions without the need to run post processing like `2to3`.
+bpython supports Python 3.6 and newer.
+The code is compatible with all supported versions.

 Using a virtual environment is probably a good idea.
 Create a virtual environment with